Involving the family in giving

 - Do I need to have charitable assets allocated for use in multiple ways?

 - How will this plan integrate with my estate planning strategy?

-Donor-advised funds are giving vehicles offered by public charities.
-Donors open an account, make irrevocable and tax-deductible contributions to the fund, and recommend grants to charities at any time.
-The contributed assets can also be invested for potential tax-free growth with the objective of having more to give to charity.
+Donor-advised funds (DAFs) are charitable accounts offered by public charities.
+Donors open an account, make irrevocable and tax-deductible contributions to the account, and recommend grants to charities at any time.
+The contributed assets can also be invested for potential growth that’s tax-free, which means more assets to give to charity.

-Accounts may be opened with multiple account holders and account users, all of whom must be at least 18 years old.
-An account can have a special name, such as the Smith Family Philanthropy Fund, and individuals on the account may have contributing, investing, and granting privileges.
-These features make the accounts fitting for family engagement, and two thirds of Schwab Charitable account holders say they involve family members with their fund.5
+Family members who are at least 18 years of age can be individuals on the account, which means they may have contributing, investing, and/or granting privileges.
+An account can have a special name, such as the ABC Family Philanthropy Fund.
+These features make the accounts helpful for family engagement, and two thirds of Schwab Charitable donors say they involve family members with their donor-advised fund.7

 Donor-advised fund accounts also have legacy or succession planning features.
 At Schwab Charitable, donors may select any one or combination of three options:

-- Recommending family members or other individuals as successors on their account
+- Naming family members or other individuals as successors on their account

 - Recommending charitable organizations as beneficiaries of final grants of their account balance